 - “Click Here” are wasted words.
 More descriptive text that uses keywords can help support overarching SEO efforts.

 If a link shouldn't say “click here,” what should it say?
-The words that are used as the anchor text should be descriptive and specific.
-They should tell a user what they are getting and why should they want it.
+The words that are used as the anchor text should be descriptive and specific – often involving keywords.
+They should tell a user what they are getting and why they should want it.
 Here are some examples:

 Go with: This year’s annual report presents the year's accomplishments.